bwat47/joplin-copy-as-html/README.md

 ## Known Issues

 The context menu options appear in the rich text editor's context menu (but aren't functional, the plugin is only intended for the markdown editor).
-I wasn't able to find a way to make the context menu options only appear in the markdown editor's context menu (it seems like this might be a plugin API limitation, but I'm not sure).

 ## Misc